ergdyne/LimbForge-JS/README.md

-Boilerplate for React, Express, Node, Postgres

-Uses TypeScript, TypeORM

 Documentation will attempt to lean on the side of too much as this project may be updated by a casual contributor.
 Please try to help keep everything understandable!

-An important thing to keep in mind: as long as the interfaces of the code are well structured, tangles can be undone.
+REMEMBER: as long as the interfaces of the code are well structured, tangles can be undone.

+RANDO: on the question of using semicolins to use or not, I went with not.
+Where you see them is copied code.

 #Incomplete
 Development Setup